Boulder08/chunknorris/README.md

 For example --master-display "G(13250,34500)B(7500,3000)R(34000,16000)WP(15635,16450)L(40000000,50)" --max-cll "3241,902" would be transformed to --master-display G(0.265,0.69)B(0.15,0.06)R(0.68,0.32)WP(0.313,0.329)L(4000,0.005) --max-cll 3241,902 when processing and svt-av1 or rav1e is the encoder.

-**--lookahead**: Defines the amount of lookahead to use in the encoder.
-- Example: --lookahead 50
-- Default: 64 for aomenc, automatic (encoder defined) for svt-av1 and x265, 40 for rav1e

-**--x265cl**: Defines a string of parameters to feed to x265 in addition to the preset.
+**--extracl**: Defines a string of parameters to feed to the encoder in addition to the preset.
 Remember to use the equal sign and double quotes, and there is no sanity check!
 The parameters you enter will override the ones from the default settings and selected presets.

 **NOTE: due to some weird Python issue with command line parameters, you must add a whitespace at the end of the string if it contains only one parameter without an argument.
-For example --x265cl "--no-cutree ".**
+For example --extracl "--no-cutree ".**
-- Example: --x265cl "--no-sao --rskip 0"
+- Example: --extracl "--no-sao --rskip 0"
 - Default: None

 **--sample-start-frame** and **--sample-end-frame**: Defines the range to encode a sample from.
 The normal script and encode settings will be used so you can validate for example the film grain/photon noise level using this parameter pair.